 - Students must qualify for the federal work study program

 - If students do not have federal work study they can request it at the financial aid office

-Career services has many students interested in work study positions looking for positions on campus that can help them grow and gain experience in a field they are passionate about.
+Career services has many students interested in work study positions looking for jobs on campus that can help them grow and gain experience in a field they are passionate about.

 - Students must fill out work eligibility forms (1-9.
 W-4, work study applications)

 - Once all documents are gathered by Louie Aguilera, students will receive a signed ready to work card and return the card to their supervisor.

 - The student must accurately record hours worked and present the time sheets on a weekly basis to the Supervisor for approval.

 - The Supervisor is responsible for delivering the time sheets to the Financial Aid office in a timely manner.
 Please provide the Career and Transfer Services Office with the name & contact information for a secondary approved Supervisor.
 Off campus time sheets must be delivered to Career and Workforce Development Center by the agreed due dates (Payroll Schedules are available in the Office of Financial Aid, Payroll Office, and the Career and Workforce Development Center).

 - Students can work up to 20 hours per week.